 Winters can be an altogether different experience in Jordon.
 It is not unheard of for temperatures between November and March to drop down to almost freezing.
 Indeed, in areas of high elevation – such as the capital city Amman – winter snow is not unheard of.
 This can understandably come as something of a surprise to many expats imagining the year-round dry heat of the United Arab Emirates or other Middle Eastern cohorts.

 Largely speaking these annual cycles add considerable interest to living in Jordon.
 Many expats find that coping with the heat of a Middle-Eastern summer is much easier to bear when they know that cooler, moister weather is just over the horizon.

 Jordan inhabits a strategically-important area in the centre of the Middle East.
 As a result of its proximity to the River Jordan, making access possible for millennia, the country has slowly been colonized by one ethnic group after another.

-Today it serves as a unique intersection between the Arabic and Islamic world.
-Past colonizers have included great nations like the Macedonian Greeks and the Persians, leading to an intriguingly-diverse culture which has borrowed from each of these groups in turn.
+Today it serves as a unique intersection between the Arabic and Islamic worlds.
+Past colonizers have included great nations like the Macedonian Greeks and the Persians, leading to an intriguingly-diverse culture that has borrowed from each of these groups in turn.